 How gut health affects Anxiety

-Anxiety is a common condition and is thought to be caused by a myriad of things, including a weak immune system, high-stress levels, and low levels of endocannabinoid, which is thought to be responsible for anti-anxiety effects.
+Anxiety is a common condition and is thought to be caused by a myriad of things, including a weak immune system, high-stress levels, and low levels of endocannabinoid, which is believed to be responsible for anti-anxiety effects.

 How the Microbiome Affects Anxiety

-Chronic inflammation can be a sign of anxiety, and studies suggest that diet may play a role.
+Chronic inflammation can be a sign of Anxiety, and studies suggest that diet may play a role.
 Healthy eating includes foods that support the microbiome, like vegetables, fiber, and fruit, as well as those that calm it, like milk.

-Chronic stress can cause your gut to become inflamed, which may lead to anxiety.
+Chronic stress can cause your gut to become inflamed, which may lead to Anxiety.
 This is one reason it’s important to reduce stress by focusing on your breathing, exercising, and eating a healthy diet.

 How Gut Health Affects Stress

 One of the most important things you can do to support a healthy stress response is to eat a healthy diet.
-High-quality fats, fiber, and antioxidants found in vegetables, fruits, and whole grains can help reduce stress levels and improve your mental health.
+High-quality fats, fiber, and antioxidants in vegetables, fruits, and whole grains can help reduce stress levels and improve mental health.

 When you’re on the road, it’s easy to reach for a bag of chips or a chocolate chip cookie.
 But eating these highly-processed foods can send your stress level skyrocketing.
-Processed foods are high in sugar, salt, and calories, and have very little nutritional value.
+Processed foods are high in sugar, salt, and calories and have very little nutritional value.